 We’re aware of several large SEO firms that outsource their work to overseas partners, but keep that as their dirty little secret and outside the purview of their clients.
 Ask your potential partners about domestic vs. overseas fulfillment.

-Our philosophy is (perhaps yours should be too) to only consider hiring a white label SEO partner that is 100% domestically driven in terms of fulfillment.
+Our philosophy is (perhaps yours should be too) to only consider hiring a private label SEO partner that is 100% domestically driven in terms of fulfillment.
 All too often, agencies outsource their work overseas where the English language is either a second language or a distant third.
 This can be disastrous since SEO is heavily weighted by content (and by links too, of course.)
 If you partner with a company that outsources their work across the pond, you are more than likely NOT going to be happy with the resulting copy and contextually-based coding variables they provide because they won’t match the client profile and won’t read correctly by your client’s users.

 Partnering with an agency needs to be scalable based on your growth projections and your partner’s ability to scale and accommodate that growth with its own infrastructure.